OC logo

 EXAMPLE: A reputable news source covers a story about a new scientific study on the health benefits of caffeine; the story may include interviews with the researchers, interviews with experts who disagree, and the name of the study so you can track it down yourself.
 A suspicious "news" source may direct you to an advertisement for caffeine supplements.

 Good journalism is costly.
 Many reputable news sources (such as The Washington Post or The Seattle Times) require a paid subscription for access.
-But you can access a number of quality newspapers for free through through our library databases--including National Newspaper Core, U.S. Major Dailies--in a single search!
+But you can access a number of quality newspapers for free through our library databases--including Newspaper Source, U.S. Major Dailies--in a single search!
 Watch this video on how to use this database.